Cultural lag: Material culture

 Material culture is a term used by sociologists that refers to all physical objects that humans create that give meaning or define a culture.
-These are physical things that can be touched, feel, taste, or observe with a sense.
-The term can include things like houses, churches, machines, furniture, or anything else that a person may have some sentimental for.
+These are physical things that can be touched, felt, tasted, or observed with a sense.
+The term can include things like houses, churches, machines, furniture, or anything else for which a person may have some sentiment.
 The term can also include some things that cannot be seen but can be used.
 Things like the internet and television are also covered under the material culture definition.
 Material culture changes rapidly and changes depending where in the world somebody is.
 The environment may present different challenges in different parts of the world that is why material culture is so different everywhere.
 For example, houses in the heart of Tokyo are going to be smaller than the houses in Austin, Texas.

 Non-material culture

 Non-material culture is a term used by sociologists that refers to non-physical things such as ideas, values, beliefs, and rules that shape a culture.
 There are different belief systems everywhere in the world, different religions, myths, and legends that people may believe in.
 These non-physical things can be information passed down from past generations or new ideas thought up by somebody in today's world.
-Non-Material culture tends to lag behind material culture due to the fact that it is easier to create a physical object that people will use than it is to create a system of beliefs or ideals that people will use and follow.
+Non-Material culture tends to lag behind material culture because it is easier to create a physical object that people will use than it is to create a system of beliefs or ideals that people will use and follow.
 Non-material culture tends to be very different wherever in the world someone is.
 This is because people from different backgrounds and areas in the world were raised on different ideals and beliefs that help shape society and culture.

+Cases by country

+South Korea

+South Korea is a country with a serious cultural lag.
+Before South Korea's rapid growth, South Korea went through various turmoils in the late Joseon Dynasty, the Japanese colonial period, the Korean War.
+South Korea achieved rapid growth while its land was in ruins.
+Since South Korea achieved its current level through rapid growth from a place with nothing but human resources, South Korea's cultural lag has become serious.
+Also, the military dictatorship that lasted until the 1980s further accelerated South Korea's cultural lag.
+In particular, anachronistic perceptions based on Confucian culture account for most of the cultural lag.

+LGBTQ rights issues

+Compared to Japan and Taiwan, the LGBTQ rights situation is worse.
+In Japan, support for legalising same-sex marriage reached 70% as of 2023, and in Taiwan, same-sex marriage has already been legalised.
+However, as of 2025, public opinion in South Korea supporting same-sex marriage is only 34%.

+Perspectives on pornography and Internet censorship

+Sexual solemnity

+Criticism is being raised that South Korea's sex education is inadequate due to the atmosphere of sexual solemnity in South Korean society.